DegateCommunity/Degate/README.md

 Degate has definitely a great potential, mainly because it is the only free and open-source software for hardware reverse engineering of chips, but never knew how to impose itself in the community.
 One possible reason for that is because Degate was known to be unstable and have impacting bugs in a first place.

-You can visit the initial project website to learn more :
+You can visit the initial project website to learn more:

   http://degate.org